Linen-dev/linen.dev/docs/slack-app.md

 8. Set `NEXT_PUBLIC_REDIRECT_URI` to `https://linen-YOURNAME.ngrok.io/api/oauth` in .env file
 9. Start linen with `npm start` and sign up for a new account localhost:3000/signup and install the app to a workspace i.e Linen's workspace or your own custom one (Linen only shows channels with more than 20 threads so probably best to use Linen's workspace)
 10. Open up Postman or use curl and hit `localhost:3000/api/scripts/sync?account_id=7649c602-5a12-4f29-a8f6-66e288a243eb` - replace account_id with your account id - you can find the accountId in your local postgres database.
 This will sync all the Slack channels and threads with your Linen account.

+## Slack sync

+#### Users

+We have implemented these ways to sync users data into our app:

+- [x] initial slack sync, triggered by onboarding process.
+The sync list all users and persist into our database.
+- [x] team_join events from slack webhook, this event contains new users data that we persist into our database.
+- [x] user_profile_changed event from slack webhook, this event contains updated data from users
+- [ ] update existing users when re-run sync process
+- [ ] validate if the event has newer data than the existing one
+- [ ] implement a queue service to work with the webhook

+> Slack Events API: The app should respond to the event request with an HTTP 2xx within three seconds.
+If it does not, we'll consider the event delivery attempt failed.
+After a failure, we'll retry three times, backing off exponentially.